spacer

 Years later (with guitar in tow), Brinkmann married and relocated to St. Clouds, Minnesota, where he attended St. Johns University.

-A college degree led to a career with 3M in Minnesota where he worked side by side with inventor Dick Drew—who invented Scotch tape.
+A college degree led to a career with 3M in Minnesota where he worked side by side with inventor Dick Drew—the inventor of Scotch tape.

 Brinkmann moved the family to Waco, Texas, and spent 22 years working for Success Motivation Institute, eventually rising to National Sales Manager.
 Brinkmann was instrumental in developing the first spoken word cassette tape, now a multi-billion dollar industry (books on tape).